Skip to content

 • Outcome — upheld, partially upheld, rejected, mediated

-• Whether the customer escalated to the Médiateur
+• Whether the customer escalated to a mediator

 • Whether any remediation payment was made

-• Receives the customer’s complaint after the firm has had a defined window to resolve (typically two months for consumer complaints)
+• The customer must first exhaust the firm’s internal complaint handling — the firm has a defined window to resolve (typically two months for consumer complaints).

-• Outcomes feed the supervisor’s conduct data — patterns of adverse opinions are a supervisory signal
+• Outcomes feed the supervisor’s conduct data — patterns of adverse opinions are a supervisory signal, and mediators publish summary outcomes in annual reports.

-DGCCRF is the French market-surveillance authority for consumer protection across all sectors, including financial services.
+The DGCCRF is the market-surveillance authority for consumer protection across all sectors, financial services included.
 Its role overlaps with — but does not replace — ACPR and AMF supervision.
-DGCCRF interventions tend to cluster around:
+DGCCRF interventions cluster around:

 • Advertising practices and price transparency